 Dr Qianxin Wu

-- Development of dead Cas9-based epigenetic modification systems (dCas9-EM) and use of thousands of uniquely inserted DNA barcodes to unbiasedly analyse context dependent dCas9-EM effects in human iPSCs and iNeurons.
+At Sanger, Qianxin developed dead Cas9-based epigenetic modification systems (dCas9-EM) and used of thousands of uniquely inserted DNA barcodes to unbiasedly analyse context dependent dCas9-EM effects in human iPSCs and iNeurons.
 Her research deciphered the rules underling CRISPR activation.

 Qianxin completed her Phd under supervision of Professor Nigel Gooderham at Imperial College London.
 During her PhD, she studied how a strong metabolic perturbation could change the entire metabolic network in a mouse model and whether gene expression controlled by microRNAs could explain these changes.